giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 / HTTP/1.1 200 OK
 ```

-We've learnt how network policies work and the peculiarities in Giant Swarm clusters.
-However, the ideal configuration is to have a default deny policy in all your namespaces and allow only the necessary traffic to your applications.
-This way, you can control the traffic in your cluster and avoid any security issues.
+This guide has introduced how network policies work and some peculiarities to be aware of when working in Giant Swarm clusters.
+However, the ideal configuration is to have a default deny policy in all namespaces, and allow only the necessary traffic to and from each application.
+This approach greatly improves security, and ensures cluster traffic is intentionally and declaratively managed.

 ## Next step

-Since you learnt how to configure your application to communicate with other services, now let's dive into how [observe your application]({{< relref "/getting-started/observe-your-app" >}}).
+Now that you've learned how to configure your application to communicate with other services, let's dive into how [observe your application]({{< relref "/getting-started/observe-your-app" >}}).